developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/AddressBar/index.md

 ---
-title: AddressBar
+title:  AddressBar Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The AddressBar Module is used to set the parameters of the address bar.
-The address bar should only be used for debugging hybrid applications and is not designed to be used as a replacement for a web browser address bar.
-Press the "Go" button or ENTER key to navigate to the specified URL.
+<p>The AddressBar Module is used to set the parameters of the address bar.
+The address bar should only be used for debugging Hybrid applications and is not designed to be used as a replacement for a web browser address bar.
+Press the 'Go' button or enter key to navigate to the typed URI.</p>

 ## Syntax
 <table class="re-table">